petershin/liferay-learn/docs/dxp/latest/en/liferay-development/liferay-internals/extending-liferay/using-custom-sql-queries.md

 ---
 # Using Custom SQL Queries

 Service Builder creates finder methods that retrieve entities by their attributes (their column values).
-When you add a column as a parameter for the finder in your `service.xml` file and run Service Builder, it generates the finder method in your persistence layer and adds methods to your service layer that invokes the finder.
+When you add a column as a parameter for the finder in your `service.xml` file and run Service Builder, it generates the finder method in your persistence layer and adds methods to your service layer that invoke the finder.
 If your queries are simple enough, you can use Dynamic Query to access Liferay's database.
 If you want to do something more complicated (like JOINs), you can write your own custom SQL queries.

-## Deploying an Example
+## Deploy an Example

 ```{include} /_snippets/run-liferay-portal.md
 ```